 Plan B One-Step

+Plan B One-Step (also called the morning-after pill) is an emergency contraceptive pill that’s used to prevent pregnancy when your normal method of birth control fails.
 Plan B One-Step uses a measured dose of levonorgestrel (which is in the same class as the hormone “progestin” that’s found in birth control pills) to prevent or delay ovulation, and also to interfere with fertilization and the egg attaching itself to the uterus.

 No. Plan B One-Step works to prevent pregnancy, not end one that's already happened.
 Once a fertilized egg implants itself on the wall of the uterus, you're already pregnant, and Plan B won't work anymore.

 Can Plan B One-Step Interact With Other Drugs?

 Some prescription medications, over-the-counter meds, or herbal supplements can interfere with Plan B One-Step's ability to prevent pregnancy.
 These include medications that fight narcolepsy, fungal infections, seizures, HIV, tuberculosis, and other problems.
 Though you can get Plan B One-Step at any store, it may be a good idea to purchase it through our services here at Nurx.
 You can then take advantage of the real doctors we partner with to address any of your concerns.